steven-michaud/HookCase/3-installing.md

 [to only enable parts of it](https://forums.developer.apple.com/thread/17452).
 For example, it's possible to turn on everything but the protection against loading unsigned kernel extensions.
 This is the most secure configuation that's still compatible with HookCase.
+But using it on macOS 10.14 (Mojave) will require you to codesign your hook libraries.
-Note that you will also have to turn off file system protection at least temporarily, in order to be able to copy the `HookCase.kext` extension to its final destination.
+You will also have to turn off file system protection at least temporarily, in order to be able to copy the `HookCase.kext` extension to its final destination.